fish-hue/Rainbow-Table-Generator/README.md

 Results of the search will be shown.
 The script can be modified to create more results or less as needed

+# Use wordlist2hash.sh to covert wordlist to SHA1 or MD5

+Type: chmod +x wordlist2hash.sh

+Then run: ./wordlist2hash.sh

+Follow instructions and choose a MD5 or SHA1 hash as well as a filename.
+This script will generate a new wordlist that includes a line by line hash:plaintext format

 # Use htcheck.sh to search for plaintext passwords in the generated table
 Type: chmod +x htcheck.sh